Location: 35.62430N 11.05131E

 Unprotected structures on these coasts may thus have quite some downtime.
 If we consider the wind force of 4 Bft (10 to 15 knots) as a limit for safe port operation in ancient times, then we may assume around 20 to 50% downtime during daytime, that is 6 to 15 days/month.
 This might be acceptable for commercial traffic that can wait a few days, provided downtimes are not too much concentrated, e.g. one week or more in a row.

 TIDES ON TUNISIAN EAST COAST

-Tidal ranges (spring tide) acc. to the North Africa marine pilot by Graham Hutt (IMRAY, 2012): tidal ranges are usually < 0.5 m, but in the bay of Gabès, higher values appear:
+Tidal ranges (spring tide) acc. to the North Africa marine pilot by Graham Hutt (IMRAY, 2012): tidal ranges are usually less than 0.5 m, but in the Gulf of Gabès, higher values appear:

 - Sfax: 1.4 m

 - La Skhira: 1.6 m

 - Gabès: 1.8 m